evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - Researched different options for databases.

     - I will continue to work with my teammates on the database design and request/response format.
+My main priority right now is to understand the information needed for the main features so we can design a database schema that would scale well for the applciation.
+We would also need to discuss the request and response format, so front-end and back-end developers can work asynchronously without being blocked.